capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

  - `above`: the number of alarms whose ack time is above the SLA.
  - `below`: the number of alarms whose ack time is below the SLA.
- - `above_rate`: the percentage of alarms whose ack time is above the SLA.
+ - `above_rate`: the ratio of alarms whose ack time is above the SLA (between 0 and 1).
- - `below_rate`: the percentage of alarms whose ack time is below the SLA.
+ - `below_rate`: the ratio of alarms whose ack time is below the SLA (between 0 and 1).

 ### Resolve time above or below the SLA